 Since 2009, Vice-Minister for International Affairs of Ministry of Economy, Trade and Industry, the Japanese Embassy in Argentina, and Japanese industries have repeatedly requested the Argentine government to make improvements in the measure.
 At the WTO, Japan has expressed its concerns since 2009 at the WTO Import Licensing Committee, TRIMs Committee, and Council for Trade in Goods, in cooperation with the United States and EU, etc. In particular, 14 Members including Japan, the United States and EU jointly expressed their concerns in March 2012 at the WTO Council for Trade in Goods.
 However, no improvements in the measure were made.
 In May 2012, the EU requested bilateral consultations with Argentina based on the WTO Agreements.
-In August 2012, Japan requested bilateral consultations along with the United States and Mexico, taking into account the request for improvement by the industries (Japan Foreign Trade Council, Japan Machinery Center for Trade and Investment and JEITA, the Tokyo Chamber of Commerce and Industry, and the Japan Chamber of Commerce and Industry).
+In August 2012, Japan requested bilateral consultations along with the United States and Mexico, taking into account the request for improvement by the industries (Japan Foreign Trade Council, Japan Machinery Center for Trade and Investment and JEITA, the Tokyo Chamber of Commerce and Industry, and the Japan Chamber of Commerce and

+Industry).
 Consultations were held in September of the same year in Geneva, but a satisfactory resolution was not achieved.
 Therefore, in December of the same year, Japan jointly with the United States and the EU requested the establishment of a panel.
-The panel was established in January 2013, and a panel report, which upheld the claims of Japan, the Unites States and the EU that export restrictions by Argentina do not comply with GATT Article XI:1 (general elimination of quantitative restrictions), was released in August 2014.
+The panel was established in January 2013, and a panel report, which upheld the claims of Japan, the Unites States and the EU that export restrictions by Argentina do not comply with GATT Article XI: 1 (general elimination of quantitative restrictions), was released in August 2014.
 Argentina objected to the panel's decision and appealed to the Appellate Body in September 2014.
-In January 2015, the Appellate Body released a report which supported the panel report and recommended Argentina to bring the measure into conformity with the WTO However, the panel and the Appellate Body did not make a determination regarding the transparency principles of GATT Article X and Articles 1, 3, and 5 of the WTO Agreement on Import Licensing Procedures, etc. Japan will pay attention to ensure that Argentina promptly complies with the recommendations of these reports and corrects the measure that was determined to be inconsistent with the WTO Agreements.
+In January 2015, the Appellate Body released a report which supported the panel report and recommended Argentina to bring the measure into conformity with the WTO Agreements.
+However, the panel and the Appellate Body did not make a determination regarding the transparency principles of GATT Article X and Articles 1, 3, and 5 of the WTO Agreement on Import Licensing Procedures, etc.